Deploying with Vlad

-I’m not going to go into details on setting up a production Ruby web stack here, as there’s every chance that you already know what you’re doing.
-If you don’t, you get stuck, and you can’t use Heroku for some reason, please get in touch on the mailing list.
+I'm not going to go into details on setting up a production Ruby web stack here, as there's every chance that you already know what you're doing.

 Once your stack is up and running you need to push your site to your server.
 I have historically used Vlad in favour of Capistrano, but you can do it any way you like.
 Capistrano has improved a lot since I chose to use Vlad and I suspect I'd use Capistrano now if I was configuring a new server.
 If you want a step by step guide to setting up a deployment system my article on deploying Sinatra with Vlad may come in handy.

 If you'd like to write the HTML and CSS that Nesta generates to disk the first time that they're requested, so that your web server (e.g. Nginx or Apache) can serve it directly from the disk on subsequent requests, see the docs on setting up page caching.

 Installing themes as Git submodules

 Installing themes as submodules makes it very easy to keep your chosen theme up to date with the author's latest changes.

 Using a Git submodule is only slightly more involved than committing the

 $ git submodule add <url> themes/theme-name $ git submodule update --init $ nesta theme:enable theme-name # updates config.yml $ git add config/config.yml themes/theme-name $ git commit -m "Switched to the theme-name theme."